-- Ma Bu (horse stance) – It is the most famous and important of all the Kung Fu positions (read The correct position of the rider (ma bu))
+- Ma Bu (horse stance) – Similar to the position of who rides, it is the most famous and important of all the Kung Fu stances (read The correct position of the rider (ma bu))

 - Gong Bu (bow-arrow stance) – A stable position to push, punch, resist and more (read The correct position of the bow / arrow (gong bu))

-- Shi Bu (cat stance) – Front leg empty, ready to kick ([to be added])
+- Xu Bu (cat stance) – Front leg empty, ready to kick (read The correct cat stance (xu bu))

 - Pu bu (crouch stance) – Down to the ground but ready to act ([to be added])

 - Zuo Bu (crossed leg stance) – This stance can be used to exploit the spiral force ([to be added])

 A note by Master Kongling – In terms of training, all the other Kung Fu stances can be related to these ones (that are fundamentally from Shaolin).
 If you are able to correctly perform these, you will be easily capable to implement the others (from other styles, etc.).
 There are several versions and ways of execution of these stances (as you saw in the previous lesson) and each of them has its own meaning (to know, explore and experience).
 As far as we are concerned, these are the ones that have proved to be the most functional (I personally did several tests, read also Is it legit?).